-Mobile payments revenue reached $1.3 trillion in 2020 and is expected to hit $1.7 trillion in 2021.
+Mobile payments revenue reached $1.7 trillion in 2021 but is expected to slow down in 2022.
 Most of the revenue is generated from the small interchange fees that each vendor charges per transaction.

 Mobile payment app users

-2020 added 900 million new mobile payment app users worldwide, a large dip in growth following the 600 million added in 2020.
+2020 added 300 million new mobile payment app users worldwide, a large dip in growth following the 600 million added in 2020.
 This was primarily due to the coronavirus pandemic, which led to vendors and customers not using as much cash to pay for things in store.